Windfisch/tretroller/README.md

 while the current battery estimate is displayed on both sides.

 **Battery protection**: If the estimated battery cell voltage drops below 3V, the lights are turned off except for the front lights, which are dimmed.
+This reduces power consumption to approx. 50mA.

 Hardware Setup